-This is an amendment to 8.106.230 NMAC, Section 8, effective July 1, 2013.
+This is a proposed amendment to Section 8 of 8.106.230 NMAC.

 8.106.230.8 PAYMENT ISSUANCE:

 - A. EBT: The department issues cash assistance benefits through an electronic benefit transfer (EBT) system.
 [In no instance shall the department restrict or dictate the use of the money paid.] - B. Warrants: In some circumstances a payment can be issued by warrant. - C. Death of a recipient: An authorized beneficiary may access and use payments issued on behalf of a recipient who died before an EBT withdrawal was made if the recipient: - (1) was alive on the first day of the month for which cash assistance benefits were issued; and - (2) met all eligibility conditions at the time of death.